-Order regular coffee and add only nonfat or 2% milk.
+Order regular coffee and add only nonfat or 1% milk or a fat-free or low-fat latte.
 Use a sugar substitute if you like your coffee sweet.

 If you have a special coffee drink now and then, following these tips will cut down on the calories:

-- Flavoring adds about 50 calories.
+- Flavoring adds about 50 calories per tablespoon.
 Skip it if you can, or ask the server to use only half as much.

 What You Could Drink Instead

-Choose drinks that have 5 calories or fewer per serving.
+Skim or low-fat milk are healthy choices.
+You can also choose drinks that have 5 calories or less per serving.